Notice of Race / Sailing Instructions – One Star Challenge 2021

 - 2 handheld emergency flares and 2 emergency rockets, expiration date not to be exceeded.

 - Strong torch light and/or head lamp and an additional spare

 - Anchor with minimum 30 meters of anchor line/chain

 - First aid kit

-Køge Sejlklub and One Star Challenge will perform safety inspections on all boats to the fullest extent possible.
-At the same time, we encourage participants to take their own safety seriously and comply with the rules above.
+Køge Sejlklub and One Star Challenge might perform safety inspections.
+We encourage participants to be serios about their safety and comply with the rules above.

 All participants will experience sailing in the dark.
 Therefore, all boats must carry lanterns/navigation lights as described in the maritime regulations.
 Participating boats under 7 meters must comply with the rules for boats over 7 meters.

 The use of engine

 It is allowed to use the engine during the race for charging batteries without driving the propeller.
 It is also allowed to use the engine in the event of an emergency, to avoid collision or running aground, and to assist another vessel in distress.

 Furthermore, the engine may be used while entering an emergency port from within a radius of 200 m from the port entrance.